What is a peripheral angiogram?

 The most important steps you can take are:

 - Quit smoking.
 Avoid secondhand smoke.

 - Be physically active.
-Walk, ride a bicycle, or do other types of moderate physical activity for at least 30 minutes five days a week.
+Follow your provider’s recommendation for your appropriate level of physical activity.
+For most, walk, ride a bicycle, or do other types of moderate physical activity for at least 30 minutes five days a week.

 - Know your blood pressure numbers.
 Work with your doctor to reach a blood pressure of less than 120/80 mm Hg.

-- Lower your blood cholesterol levels by eating healthy foods (high in fiber and low in saturated fat, trans fat and cholesterol) and taking your cholesterol lowering medicine.
+- Lower your blood cholesterol levels by eating healthy foods (high in fiber and low in saturated fat and trans fat) and taking your cholesterol lowering medicine.

 - If you have diabetes, work with your doctor to keep your blood sugar under control and reach and maintain an HbA1c of less than 7 percent.
 HbA1c (hemoglobin A1c) is a blood test that measures your average blood sugar level for the previous 2 to 3 months.